 When I went to University in Edinburgh to study for a Degree in Publishing, cycling took a bit of a back seat to all the other distractions there are for a student away from home for the first time.
-It was only after I left university and was feeling quite lost and depressed about not being able to get a job that I got back into cycling again.
+It was only after I left university and was feeling quite lost and depressed about not being able to get a job that I really got back into cycling again.
 I bought a second hand ‘racer’ or road bike as they are called nowadays with down tube shifters and started exploring Edinburgh and the Lothians and on a ride out to North Berwick I came across a cycling group called Edinburgh Road Club and managed to keep up with them all the way back to Edinburgh.
 This was the start of my ‘racing career’ on the bike where I started training regularly and saved up for a lighter and better bike and entered various races.
-After three years of racing I came to the conclusion that I was pretty average as a racer and I lost my enjoyment of cycling and sold my racing bike and bought a hybrid bike instead.
+After a couple of years of racing I came to the conclusion that I was pretty average as a racer and I lost my enjoyment of cycling and sold my racing bike and bought a hybrid bike instead.
 Then a mountain bike, then a touring bike and my latest ‘flat bar gravel bike’ which is really just a hybrid with knobblier tyres and a single chainring.

 Each decade of my life has also brought a range of challenges such as post natal depression after my son was born, relationship breakdowns, deaths of parents, family and friends and being made redundant twice!
 My depression has led me to some very dark places.
 However, I have coped with those life events through a combination of counselling therapies and medication but cycling has been the one constant that has endured me through everything.
 I always jokingly say that cycling is my therapy, although it hasn’t been cheap therapy as I’ve spent a fortune on bikes and cycling kit over the years!